pratyakshm/WinRice/doc/Main-brief.md

 ## Notes

 - WinRice sets your Diagnostic data to Required level.
-But if you're a Windows Insider, WinRice switches your Diagnostic data to Required + Optional level.
+On devices running Windows pre-release software, Diagnostic data is set to Optional level.

+- Error reporting is not disabled in Windows pre-release software.

-- Feedback notifications are not tweaked in Windows Insider devices.
+- Feedback notifications are not disabled in Windows pre-release software.

-- Windows Update policies are only configured on devices running the retail version of Windows 11/10.
-Windows Update policies are only applied to Windows editions that support Group policies.
+- Windows Update policies are not applied in Windows pre-release software.

+- Windows Update policies are only applied to Windows editions that support Group policies.
 These are Education, Enterprise, Enterprise LTSC and Professional editions.

-- Windows Update policies are not configured on devices running Windows pre-release software (read: Windows Insider).
+Windows editions that are derivates of Windows Core edition (for instance, Windows 11/10 Home) do not support Group policies, hence Windows Update policies cannot be applied to them.

 ---